infogulch/xtemplate/examples/dotprovider/README.md

 # dotprovider example

-A custom `DotProvider` (the repository pattern): a small Go type exposes hardcoded in-memory data to templates as `{{.Shop}}`. `templates/index.html` ranges over `{{.Shop.Products}}` and looks one up with `{{.Shop.Product 2}}`.
+A custom dot provider (the repository pattern): a small Go type exposes hardcoded in-memory data to templates as `{{.Shop}}`. `templates/index.html` ranges over `{{.Shop.Products}}` and looks one up with `{{.Shop.Product 2}}`.